DesignedSimplicity/MetaGraffiti/README.md

 ### Carto

 * Layer - A group of points related by a type or topic
-* Point - A single geospacial point used by cart objects
+* Point - A single geospacial point used by Carto entites

 * Mark - A single point with additional metadata not bound to a paticular area